niels-db/Rush-Royale-Bot/README.md

 **Support me**

-Any donations would be appreciated so I can maintain and update this project.
+Any donations would be appreciated it helps me maintain and update this project.
 You can support me via

-Bitcoin 3Hc95fuKwoLgFUQzBzQrATDhEmU1VhY9Qg
+* **Bitcoin** 3Hc95fuKwoLgFUQzBzQrATDhEmU1VhY9Qg

-Eth 0x1C77F51eA41e2FD420F674203fA67a488874bD37
+* **Ethereum** 0x1C77F51eA41e2FD420F674203fA67a488874bD37